openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

                 action](http://www.youtube.com/watch?v=f3ubaXe8wDE)Â for Kubuntu, the version in the rpm is distribution neutral.
 The rpm can be obtained from theÂ [home:rbos repository](http://software.opensuse.org/search?q=steampunk&baseproject=openSUSE%3A11.4&lang=nl&include_home=true&exclude_debug=true), I hope you enjoy the theme.

-
+â€

+â€œ

 [Bruno Friedmann: new package squidview available](http://lizards.opensuse.org/2011/07/17/new-package-squidview-available/)

 **squidview**

-squidview is one of the software, I™ve always build and installed on each squid proxy
+squidview is one of the software, Iâ€™ve always build and installed on each squid proxy
             server I build for me or customers.
-It™s small, stable, and usefull.
+Itâ€™s small, stable, and usefull.
 So it was a clear real nice candidate to be use to improve myÂ [obs](http://openbuild-system.org/)Â and packager skiil.

 I would like to thanks T1loc, yaloki, mrdocs, coolo, alin, and all others great